snowman07/snowman07.github.io/README.md

 ## `Updates`
  - 12/23/2025
     - `arr_v02` folder is added.
-This `version 2 of my personal porfolio` where I added the my academic labs in `cybersecurity`.
+This is the `version 2 of my personal porfolio` where I added my academic labs in `cybersecurity`.
     - SSH_key is generated to avoid `permission denied` when cloning or pushing.
       - Steps:
          > 1 Go to github profile \